'Every individual learns, inspires, thrives'

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Students are taught the values and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service are regular parts of our calendar and help reinforce this message.

 Respect is at the core of our school ethos and is modelled by students and staff alike.
 The school promotes respect for others and this is reiterated through our classroom and learning environments.
-In line with our commitment to democracy students at Jubilee High School are always able to voice their opinions and we foster an environment where students are safe to disagree with each other.
-Mutual respect is embraced throughout the curriculum from the concept of ‘fair play’ in PE to the student mentoring programme which promote mutual respect and support between students across different year groups within the school.
+In line with our commitment to democracy, students at Jubilee High School are always able to voice their opinions and we foster an environment where students are safe to hold differing viewpoints.
+Mutual respect is embraced throughout the curriculum from the concept of ‘fair play’ in PE to the student mentoring programme which promotes mutual respect and support between students across different year groups within the school.